fornyx/OpenStack-Havana-Install-Guide/OpenStack-Havana-Install-Guide.rst

 OpenStack Havana Install Guide is projected to be a step-by-step "as easy as possible" guide and has been heavily tested.

-It aim to be one of the simplest way to get an OpenStack instance with advanced network components up and running.
+It aims to be one of the simplest way to get an OpenStack instance with advanced network components up and running.

 If you like it, don't forget to star it !